-Assistant Professor: Minimum of a Master's degree in an appropriate academic discipline from a regionally accredited institution; active participation at faculty, department, and other governance committee meetings; positive contributions to Goodwin University programs and students; and a commitment to professional development and scholarly activity.
+Assistant Professor: Minimum of a Master's degree in an appropriate academic discipline from a regionally accredited institution; active participation at faculty, department, and other governance committee meetings; positive contributions to University of Bridgeport programs and students; and a commitment to professional development and scholarly activity.

-Associate Professor: Minimum of a Master's degree in an appropriate academic discipline from a regionally accredited institution; minimum of five years of successful full-time teaching at an institution of higher education, at least three years of which must be at the Assistant Professor level at Goodwin University; active participation in professional and institutional affairs, as evidenced by a leadership role on faculty, department, and other governance committees, positive contributions to Goodwin University programs and students, and demonstrated scholarly activity.
+Associate Professor: Minimum of a Master's degree in an appropriate academic discipline from a regionally accredited institution; minimum of five years of successful full-time teaching at an institution of higher education, at least three years of which must be at the Assistant Professor level at University of Bridgeport; active participation in professional and institutional affairs, as evidenced by a leadership role on faculty, department, and other governance committees, positive contributions to University of Bridgeport programs and students, and demonstrated scholarly activity.
 (Note: Successful teaching is defined as having a strong history of positive teaching evaluations and the absence of any disciplinary action during the 12 months prior to application).

-Professor: Doctoral degree in an appropriate academic discipline from a regionally accredited institution; minimum of ten years of successful full-time teaching experience at an institution of higher education, at least three years at the rank of Associate Professor at Goodwin University; active participation in professional, community, and institutional affairs; leadership role on Goodwin University governance committees, community service, positive contributions to Goodwin University programs and students, and increased scholarly activity.
+Professor: Doctoral degree in an appropriate academic discipline from a regionally accredited institution; minimum of ten years of successful full-time teaching experience at an institution of higher education, at least three years at the rank of Associate Professor at University of Bridgeport; active participation in professional, community, and institutional affairs; leadership role on University of Bridgeport governance committees, community service, positive contributions to

+University of Bridgeport programs and students, and increased scholarly activity.
 (Note: Successful teaching is defined as having a strong history of positive teaching evaluations and the absence of any disciplinary action during the 12 months prior to application).

-Application Process: To apply for promotion to any of the above ranked faculty positions, the applicant should refer to University expectations associated with academic rank and follow the application process which can be found on the Goodwin Policy Website.
+Application Process: To apply for promotion to any of the above ranked faculty positions, the applicant should refer to University expectations associated with academic rank and follow the application process which can be found on the Goodwin University Policy Website on behalf of the University of Bridgeport.